 d.
 Concrete curing

 Precast items shall not be moved until the designated moving strength is obtained.
-If no moving strength is specified then the producer shall submit lifting detail for review and determination of an accepted moving strength.
+If no moving strength is specified, then the producer shall submit lifting details for review and determination of an accepted moving strength.

-4. Testing - Process Control testing shall be performed by the producer.
-The methods and rates shall be indicated in the Quality Control Plan and shall meet the applicable Iowa Department of Transportation requirements.
+Process Control testing shall be performed by the producer.
+The methods and rates shall be indicated in the Quality Control Plan and shall meet the applicable requirements. identified in the IM for the specific precast concrete product.

 a.
 Possess knowledge of the plans, shop drawings, and specification requirements.